nezaboodka/reactronic/README.md

-In general case, all reactive and cached functions are automatically and immediately marked as obsolete when changes are made in those triggering objects and other cached results that were used during their execution.
+In general case, all reactive and cached functions are automatically and immediately marked as obsolete when changes are made in those observable objects and other cached results that were used during their execution.
 And once marked, the functions are automatically executed again, either immediately (for reactive functions) or on-demand (for cached functions).

-Reactronic takes full care of tracking dependencies between all the triggering objects and reactive/cached functions.
+Reactronic takes full care of tracking dependencies between all the observable objects and reactive/cached functions.
 With Reactronic, you no longer need to create data change events in one set of objects, subscribe to these events in other objects, and manually maintain